Fun and supportive socialisation and training- the highest quality training at the fairest prices

 What do I need to bring?

 You turn up on the first day with your dog, their usual collar or harness and lead, some treats you know they like, a toy (for leave with objects and listening whilst excited) and the £60.
+If a partner, friend, relative or neighbour is interested in coming along, please invite them.
 Once we’re all together, we take a couple of minutes to fill in the registration forms and then we’re ready to start!

 Hints and tips: